 The Citadis 100, 301 and 401 types are the partial low-floor trams running in Poland, Orléans and Montpellier.

-Citadis 202 is a designated C class and 100% low-floor tram operating in Melbourne, Australia.
+Citadis 202 is a designated C-class and 100% low-floor tram operating in Melbourne, Australia.
 It is just 33cm above ground level and runs in two sections.

 It is customised and has an integrated brake control with a sensor system that needs to be pressed every 30 seconds.
 If the action is not performed, then the tram comes to a halt.

 Citadis 302 is the standard type and is mostly operated as a five-car section.
-Citadis 402 is a seven section tram running in Bordeaux, Dublin, Grenoble, Paris and Dublin.
+Citadis 402 is a seven-section tram running in Bordeaux, Dublin, Grenoble, Paris and Dublin.
 Citadis 403 has a modified end bogie specifically designed for the city of Strasbourg in France.

 Citadis X-04 is a 100% low-floor, three-car tram.
-It is designed for central and east European cities, and is manufactured at Alstom’s Konstal plant in Istanbul.
+It is designed for central and east European cities and is manufactured at Alstom’s Konstal plant in Istanbul.

 Orders and deliveries

-Alstom won the order for the custom design and supply of ten Citadis trams from Sytral, the transport authority of Lyon, in April 2011.
-The new tram will be 43m long and capable of carrying 400 passengers.
+Alstom won the order for the custom design and supply of ten Citadis trams from SYTRAL, the transport authority of Lyon, in April 2011.
+The trams were unveiled outside the Part-Duie station in October 2012.

 In February 2011, Alstom delivered the last tram to the railway procurement authority of Dublin.
 The order was placed in 2007 for the supply of 18 additional trams to serve Luas light rail extension in Dublin.
 Dublin now has a total fleet of 66 Citadis trams.

-An order to supply 37 Citadis trams was received from Metropolitan Municipality of Istanbul in September 2007.
-Of these, 14 trams were put to test on the Zeytinburnu-Kabatas and Zeytinburnu-Bagcilar lines in February 2011 while the remaining will be put into operation by the end of 2011.
+An order to supply 37 Citadis trams was received from the Metropolitan Municipality of Istanbul in September 2007.
+Of these, 14 trams were put to test on the Zeytinburnu-Kabatas and Zeytinburnu-Bagcilar lines in February 2011.